lemonmade/react-stylish/README.md

 * Automatic vendor prefixing of properties that require it.

+* Supports declaration of [dynamic rules]() that are evaluated at render, so you can declare styles that use values from `props` or `state` alongside your "static" rules.

 * Positional rules (`first`, `last`, `even`, and `odd`), corresponding to the `:first-child`, `:last-child`, `:nth-child(even)`, and `:nth-child(odd)` pseudo-classes from CSS (you must [explicitly add this plugin]() as it is not enabled by default).

 * Automatic conversion of pixel (numeric) values to their corresponding `rem` values (you must [explicitly add this plugin]() as it is not enabled by default).